marsupial in the world, is threatened by a number of different diseases and human processes which make its continued existence unclear.

 The disease is usually transmitted when one devil bites another which is infected, directly receiving the infection.
 Other transmission methods include consumption of an infected carcass or sharing food.

-The disease usually begins as lumps or sores around the lips and mouth of the devil, and spreads rapidly.
+The disease begins as lumps or sores around the lips and mouth of the devil, and spreads rapidly.
 Cancerous tumours develop around the face which often spread over the entire body.
-Once a devil has been infected with the disease, it usually dies within six months due to organ failure, secondary infection, or starvation caused by the inability to feed².
+Once a devil has been infected with the disease, it usually dies within six months due to organ failure, secondary infection, or starvation caused by the inability to feed .

 Unfortunately, this isn’t the only thing which threatens the continued existence of the Tasmanian devil.
 There are a number of other threats which also affect population numbers, or which have in the past, including:

 Tasmanian devils are the animal which everyone knows from popular media.
-However, they are likely to go extinct by 2035 if a cure for the DFTD is not found².
-If you would like to help out with devil conservation (especially if you are Australian or living in Australia!), then head over to this webpage.
+However, they are likely to go extinct by 2035 if a cure for the DFTD is not found .

 Tasmanian devils play a crucial role in keeping the local ecosystem in balance.
 If they go extinct, the foxes and feral cats population could explode, and dozens of mammals species – many which are unique to Tasmania – would be wiped out.
 In the end, all Tasmanian wildlife could suffer if the Tasmanian devils will cease to exist.

 What is being done to save the Tasmanian devil?